min2ha/ukwa-site/content/target/38367/index.en.md

   "subject": "Easter Rising "
 }

-# OpenSpace: Scotland and the Easter Rising: How #indyref may have changed the narrative

 Article by David Jamieson in OpenSpace, a digital news and views service and a place to network, share ideas and discuss the issues affecting Scotland.